d-ries/linux-essentials/04_filesandfolders/99_assignments.md

 `
 PXL/Software/Virtualization/VMware Workstation
 `
 Mind the space in the filename!
+You will have to search the manpage for the option to use.
+It will make all parent directories that are needed.
+Here it means that to create the directory _VMware Workstation_ the server will create all the other directories first if they do not yet exist (PXL, Software and Virtualization)
 ![Task](../images/04/Ch4_Task5.png)

 ## Task 6